-SCC is committed to increasing employment within our community.
-The purpose of the Job and Career Preparation (HRD) program is to educate and train people in transition and in the emerging workforce for success in the workplace.
-HRD provides assessment services, employability training and career development counseling.
-Job and Career Preparation not only provides instruction, but also provides the much needed support for unemployed and dislocated workers within the college service area.
-Job and Career Preparation Core Services are available in Job and Career Preparation Employability Labs.
-Participants may enroll at any time.
+SCC is committed to assisting our community by offering job and career services to create a more work-ready labor force.
+The purpose of the HRD program is to educate and train people in the emerging workforce, people in transition and the underemployed workforce for success in the workplace.
+HRD provides employability training and instruction as well as career development counseling providing much-needed support for workers within the college service area.
+The department collaborates with area employers ensuring instruction and training are current and relevant to the job market.
+Services are available in HRD Career Readiness Labs and participants may enroll at any time.